ocrearyy/Candy-Shop/README.md

 # Online-Candy-and-Donut-Store-
-I created this using only Html and CSS.

-# Project Description

-This a website template for a online candy store.
+This a website that displays a Online Candy Store that has the most tasty and sweet candy treats to fill your appetite.

 ## Screenshots